 - Support and maintenance.
-You are not dependable on the specific vendor or a product owner in a case of the off-the-shelf software.
+You are not dependable on the specific vendor or a product owner in the case of off-the-shelf software.
 Your developers will be able to provide quality support for the embedded system since the source codes of all system components are open.
-You can not only supplement but also change the system without involving the company-developer.
+You can not only supplement but also change the system without involving the company developer.

 - Step-by-step documentation.
 User and production documentation are released during the whole process, which makes it convenient to control the process.

 As you can see, there are plenty of reasons to choose custom-made software.
-However, this type of development services is not without its disadvantages.
+However, this type of development service is not without its disadvantages.

-So now about the disadvantages of custom software:
+So now about the disadvantages of tailor-made software: